 - Less than ½ time or 25% of the full-time semester award if enrollment is 1 to 5 credit hours.

 Disbursement dates are posted on the Financial Aid Calendar.
-Students beginning classes before the 10% point of the semester would have one disbursement date - about 30 days after the start of the semester.
+Students beginning classes before the 10% point or census date of the semester will have one disbursement date - about 30 days after the start of the semester.

-Students beginning all classes after the 10% point of the semester may have multiple disbursement dates depending on when their classes begin.
+Students beginning all classes after the 10% point or census date of the semester may have multiple disbursement dates depending on when their classes begin.
 Disbursements are typically 30 days after the start of classes.